Ellisonac/Team-Page-Generator/README.md

 ## Examples

-Example generated files can be found under /dist
+Example generated files can be found as exampleOut.html

 Example cli session:
 ```command